 Open House: A 20 Room Vertical Treehouse Village in Korea Open House was designed by raumlaborkorea (with the help of the community), and celebrated its grand opening last month.
 But it isn’t technically “complete” – and that’s the whole point! raumlaborkorea’s intention was for the village to keep growing and evolving over the years in response to the needs of Anyang as a type of “social sculpture.”
 While it may appear to be just a building on the outside (albeit an intriguing one), Open House is really a “self-learning laboratory, constantly in creation and transformation for the collective research of the open community.”

 Imagine: growing instead of building your own home and cultivating its organic and evolving structure, at one with the environment around it.
+Looking and sounding like something out of a science fiction novel, this quite literal “tree house” concept involves 100% natural materials, futuristic forms and incredible eco-innovations.
+Designed as a kind of micro-ecosystem, this unique Fab Tree House is constructed around a lattice of trees covered by growing vines and eventually other plants both edible and decorative.
 Home-Grown Home: DIY Living Tree House Design Idea

 Here is a building that practices what it preaches – a sustainable design, elevated so as not to disturb its surroundings, but that is also dedicated to educating people about the environment as well as eco-friendly design.
+Biomass and solar energy are drawn to make the structure energy-indepedent.
+Rainwater is collected and reused through the building’s graywater systems.
 Tree Houses: Educational, Stylish and Sustainable

 There are good reasons for building large singular structures in many cases – and equally compelling justifications in other situations for breaking buildings into smaller pieces and integrating them systematically in their surrounding environment.
+The case is reinforced when the building systems themselves rely on small-scale green energy strategies.
+This go-green approach builds on the classic cabins-in-the-forest model of conventional nature vacations, with a twist: each individual unit is carefully lofted and connected to a tree.
 Eco Systems: Footprint-Free Green Tree-House Resort Idea